What is Soil Conditioner?

-What is Soil Conditioner?
-Most simply put soil conditioner is a substance that can be added to soil to change the soil properties.
+A soil conditioner is a substance that can be added to soil to change the soil properties.

 The soil’s ability to hold and release various elements and compounds that plants need for nutrition is through a process called Cation Exchange Capacity (CEC).
 Soil Conditioners are used to balance out the Cation Exchange Capacity within the different types of soil.
-Because there are various types of soil, there are various levels of the CEC within each of these different types.
-Soil conditioners will bind together the atoms plants need in order to grow.
+Because there are various types of soil, there are multiple levels of the CEC within each of these different types.
+Soil conditioners will bind together the atoms plants need to grow.
 They are also able to release the different nutrients at the time when the plant needs them the most.
-The property of the soil is ultimately changed through the soil conditioner to be the most perfect state that a plant needs to grow.
+The property of the soil is ultimately changed through the soil conditioner to be the perfect state that a plant needs to grow.